-This online option requires payment of the $70 application fee using a valid VISA, MASTERCARD, DISCOVER card or checking account.
+The online application portal requires a $70 application fee payment for domestic applicants and a $90 application fee payment for international applicants.
+Applicants may use a valid VISA, MASTERCARD, DISCOVER card or checking account.
 One application fee covers any applications submitted for admission terms within the same academic year, which runs from Fall quarter through Summer quarter.

 To view our Privacy Statement click here (this will open a new browser window).

 Note: Please read all of the following guidelines before you fill out the application form. **If you are submitting multiple graduate applications to the University of Oregon, please do not open them within the same browser.
 The tabs or windows may share session information and overwrite data from one application to the other.**

 Graduate Application Deadlines

 This completed application and your file materials must be submitted no later than the deadline specified by the department to which you are applying.